 Apartments du Louvre - Saint Honoré neighborhood is a great area to experience the city.
 Great architecture, wonderful restaurants, lively squares and plazas, easy access by Metro and Bus, and very close proximity to Paris' greatest monuments and museums.
 Here's a non exhaustive list of our favorites, all located a short walk from our building.

 A beautiful Square with typical Haussmanian Neo classical architecture , also home of countless Jewelery and Design shops and the fashionable deluxe hotels such as the Ritz (the original!) and Hotel Vendôme.
-Experience luxury and the the charm of this plaze while on a walk along the rue Saint Honoré.
+Experience luxury and the charm of this square while on a walk along the rue Saint Honoré.
 Be sure to stop by Ladurée for some macaroons and tea.

 In the heart of the 1st district, this district was formed for the first time during the French Revolution and is home to several tourist sites steeped in history.
 From the imposing building of La Comedie Française, passing through the "Buren columns" of the Palais Royal and Place des Victoires, there is Jonne d'Arc, bareheaded and wearing armor in the center of the Place des Pyramides.
 It is a vibrant neighborhood full of good gastronomic options and with a strong cultural heritage.